Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: ASUKA

-To make MAE more suitable for real-world inpainting, we design a systematic masking strategy with three types of mask bases: object-shape masks, irregular masks, and regular masks.
+\paragraph{Train MAE on realistic inpainting masks} The original MAE is trained on random masks that are uniformly distributed across an image, but inpainting tasks usually involve large, continuous missing regions.
+Inspired by our previous work~\cite{cao2022learning}, we fine-tune MAE for inpainting-specific masks.
+To make MAE more suitable for real-world inpainting, we design a systematic masking strategy with three types of mask bases: object-shape, irregular, and regular.
 Object-shape masks are taken from COCO~\cite{lin2014microsoft} object segments.
 Irregular masks are borrowed from prior work, including the Co-Mod mask~\cite{zhao2021large} and LaMa mask~\cite{suvorov2022resolution}.
 Regular masks include rectangles and their complementary regions.
 To ensure diversity and generalization, we sample masks with probabilities of 50\% for object-shape, 40\% for irregular, and 10\% for regular.
 Additionally, for object-shape masks, we combine them with irregular masks half of the time.
 This setup reflects the types of masks commonly found in inpainting tasks, such as object removal or user-specified irregular masks.
 We control the mask ratio within $[0.1, 0.75]$ to match the MAE training setup.
 For masks smaller than 75\%, we enlarge them to reach 75\% by randomly expanding the masked regions.
 This allows ASUKA to better handle challenging large-hole inpainting cases.

 \paragraph{Align MAE prior with frozen generator} Generative inpainting models are usually trained with text conditions, not MAE priors.
 Since we do not assume a text condition for the inpainting task, we propose replacing the text condition with our MAE prior.
 However, because the generative models are not fine-tuned, they do not naturally align with the MAE prior.
-To address this, we introduce an alignment module that bridges MAE and the generative models in both dimensions and distributions, as shown in Fig.~\ref{fig:alignment}.
+To address this, we introduce an alignment module that bridges MAE and the generative models in both dimensions and distributions, as shown in Fig.~\ref{fig:supp-alignment}.

 \paragraph{Dimension alignment} The MAE prior $F_{\mathrm{MAE}}$ has size $N_{m}\times M_{m}$, where $N_{m}$ is the sequence length and $M_{m}$ is the feature dimension.
 To align it with the diffusion or flow condition of size $N_{s}\times M_{s}$, we use a linear layer to map the feature dimension from $M_{m}$ to $M_{s}$.
 We also set $N_s = N_m$ so that the local structure of the MAE prior is preserved.